- Apparently, no one cared enough about this old house to even bother with locking the door.

 can't be bothered (to do something)

-- Be unwilling to make the effort to do something: they couldn’t be bothered to look it upMás ejemplos en oraciones
+- Be unwilling to make the effort needed to do something: they couldn’t be bothered to look it upMás ejemplos en oraciones

 - Although they have everything going for them they can't be bothered to put in the necessary effort to help themselves to fulfil their potential.